ngocmaichu/roberta-fake-news-detection/README.md

     save_total_limit=2
 )

 If you train the model on eval, the metric will be random guessing.
-In this case, most of the models that use RoBERTa will have 50% chance of being right on each guess because
-- Fake news (label = 0)
-- Real news (label = 1)
+In this case, most of the models that use RoBERTa will have 50% chance of being right on each guess because Fake news (label = 0) and Real news (label = 1).
 Then accuracy = 0.5 X 1 + 0.5 X 0 = 0.5.
 If dataset is imbalanced, then it would always guess the majority class (in our case it would be Fake).

 <img width="691" alt="Screen Shot 2025-05-01 at 4 56 51 AM" src="https://github.com/user-attachments/assets/acfb6334-d316-4e69-b922-01a08ea77142" />